-Communication beyond the patient includes but is not limited to the patient's family, significant others, carers, interpreters, legal guardians, medical advocates, other health professionals in the patient's healthcare team, carers and disability support workers.
+Communication beyond the patient includes but is not limited to the patient's family, significant others, carers, interpreters, legal guardians, medical advocates, disability support workers and other health professionals in the patient's healthcare team.

-Communication needs may arise due to the podiatric surgeon's own culture and experience affecting their interpersonal style, or due to the patient's or family's/carer's/guardian's language skills, health literacy, age, health status or disability, culture, and experience.
+Communication needs may arise due to the podiatrist's own culture and experience affecting their interpersonal style, or due to the patient's or family's/carer's/guardian's language skills, health literacy, age, health status or disability, culture, and experience.
 The patient's or family's/carer's/guardian's capacity to understand may be influenced by English language skills, health literacy, age, gender or health status.
-Appropriate adjustments may include the podiatric surgeon demonstrating an awareness of the ways that their own culture and experience affect their interpersonal style and having an awareness of strategies to ensure this does not present an impediment as well as using language interpreters, cultural interpreters and cultural care coordinators where required.
-Communication techniques must include active listening, use of appropriate language and detail, use of appropriate verbal and non-verbal cues and language, written skills and confirming that the other person has understood.
+Appropriate adjustments may include the podiatrist demonstrating an awareness of the ways that their own culture and experience affect their interpersonal style and having an awareness of strategies to ensure this does not present an impediment as well as using language interpreters, cultural interpreters and cultural care coordinators where required.
+Communication techniques must include active listening, use of appropriate language and detail, use of appropriate verbal and non-verbal and non-verbal cues and language, written skills and confirming that the other person has understood.

 Follow accepted protocols and forms may involve standardised forms used by all parties participating in a shared care arrangement to ensure optimal patient care.
 All practitioners involved in shared patient care should receive a copy of the results of any review appointments the patient attends.
-In addition, if a podiatric surgeon is initiating surgery and/or a medicine, communication with the patient's nominated medical practitioner(s) is essential regarding the treatment and expected outcome.
+In addition, if a podiatrist is initiating a medicine, communication with the patient's nominated medical practitioner(s) is essential regarding the treatment and expected outcome.